 Residuary gift: Leave the remainder or a percentage of your estate, once family and friends have been provided for.
 Many supporters choose to make this type of gift because it keeps its value over time – it isn’t affected by inflation.

 Pecuniary gift: Specify a particular amount of money.

 Choose the method that suits you

 Write a will: Best for when you do not have a will already or you’re making major changes such as adding a residuary gift to Garsington Opera

 Use a codicil: Best for making a small change to your will such as adding a gift of a specific amount to Garsington Opera.

 Letter of wishes: Best for giving personal, non-legally binding directions about your wishes before you next update your will.

-For more information on leaving a legacy to Garsington Opera, including a free will-writing service, please contact:
+For more information on leaving a legacy to Garsington Opera, please contact:

 Read more: Legacy support for future generations